-Partnering for the Patient: Bringing Patient Experience & Internal Communications Together
+Partnering for the Patient: Bringing Patient Experience & Internal Communication Together

 81% of healthcare organizations say improvements to patient experience is a high priority.
 But only 11% feel they are capable of providing a positive customer experience (Reputation).
-This means that Patient Experience and Internal Communications teams have their work cut out for them.
+This means that Patient Experience and Internal Communication teams have their work cut out for them.

 Patient experience (PX) being seen as a top priority was already a rising trend for organizations before COVID-19.
 But the work PX does is more critical than ever for reputation management and maintaining customers.
 It goes without saying that organizational change and fully embracing the digital revolution is inevitable.

 Luckily, another invaluable team at most organizations has also been heading down the same path for the last several years.
 They have been moving to digital and mobile tech, focusing on more than just engagement but a holistic employee experience, and fighting for their seat at the table.
 Yes, you guessed it.
-It’s Internal Communications.
+It’s the Internal Communication team.

 How to Become Better Partners for Your Patients